Fa Blog Human Cause Of 4 Major Accounting Errors Banner

 Units of measurement

 Accountants will be familiar with different units of measure.
 When a company makes a product, it will usually make them in batches of a certain number and that is one unit.
-However, when they sell those products, they are sold in different size batches and a conversion needs to take place.
+However, when they sell those products, they are sold in differently sized batches and a conversion needs to take place.
 I have seen some spectacular unit of measure issues that result in a massive invoice being produced because the unit of measure has not been set correctly.
-So, you might have sold 1,000 widgets but you’ve massively overpriced them.
+So, you might have sold 1,000 widgets, but you’ve massively overpriced them.
 If this doesn’t get picked up, it results in a material overstatement of sales and profit.

 How finance automation helps you avoid these major accounting errors